 MITIGATION MEASURE Timing for Mitigation Measure Mitigation Responsibility Monitoring/ Reporting Agency Verification (Initials and Date) I. AESTHETICS Mitigation Measure AES-1: Lighting systems for street and parking areas shall include shields to direct light to the roadway surfaces and parking areas.
 Vertical shields on the light fixtures shall also be used to direct light away from adjacent light sensitive land uses such as residences.
 Prior to issuance of building permits Project Applicant Public Works Department (PW) and Planning and Development Mitigation Measure AES-2: Lighting systems for public facilities such as active play areas shall provide adequate illumination for the activity; however, low intensity light fixtures and shields shall be used to minimize spillover light onto adjacent properties.
 Prior to issuance of building permits Project Applicant Planning and Development Mitigation Measure AES-3: Materials used on building facades shall be non-reflective.
 Prior to issuance of building permits Project Applicant Planning and Development II.
-AGRICULTURE AND FORESTRY RESOURC ES There are no significant impacts to Agriculture and d Forestry Resourc es.
+AGRICULTURE AND FORESTRY RESOURCES There are no significant impacts to Agriculture and Forestry Resources.
 III.
-AIR QUALITY There are no significant impacts to Air Quality.
-IV.
-BIOLOGICAL RESOURCES Mitigation Measure BIO-1: Nesting Bird Surveys and Active Nest Avoidance.
-Any Prior to issuance of Construction contractor, Planning and Development
+AIR QUALITY y Resources.
+Mitigation Measure AIR-1: Consistent with SJVAPCD Regulation VIII (Fugitive PM10 Prohibitions), the following controls are required to be included as specifications for the proposed project and implemented at the construction site: All disturbed areas, including storage piles, which are not being actively utilized for construction purposes, Prior to issuance of grading permits, during project construction Contractor Planning and Development